bckyrd-io/ground-wire/README.md

-# Ground App: Your Mobile Workstation Setup (codename)
+# Ground Wire: Your Mobile Workstation Setup (codename)

 Ground App is a mobile application designed to empower electronics enthusiasts who take their workstations on the go.
 It leverages AI and location services to streamline your mobile deployment process.